Last updated: November 23, 2025

 • Stop loss: Place your stop loss below the most recent swing low.

-• Take profit: You can set your profit target at a key resistance level visible on the chart, or use a fixed risk-to-reward ratio, for example, 1:1.5 or 1:2.
+• Take profit: Set the profit target at a key resistance level visible on the chart, or use a fixed risk-to-reward ratio, for example, 1:1.5 or 1:2.

 5.2.
 Strategy 2: The divergence reversal

 The divergence reversal is a more advanced strategy aimed at catching potential trend shifts.
-It’s based on the powerful divergence signal we discussed earlier.
+It’s based on the powerful divergence signal.

 The divergence reversal strategy